Fahaddada47/projects/README.md

-# 🌲 Log Stack Analyzer - AI/ML Powered Flutter App 📱
+# 🌲 Trrimber - AI/ML Powered Flutter App 📱

 Welcome to the **Log Stack Analyzer** repository!
 This Flutter-based mobile application leverages AI/ML to detect logs in a stack, allowing users to measure and analyze logs efficiently.